-V. PERFORMANCE EVALUATON; SUCCESSION PLANNING
+V. PERFORMANCE EVALUATION; SUCCESSION PLANNING

 A. Assessing the Board's Performance.
 The Nominating and Corporate Governance Committee is responsible for conducting an annual evaluation of the performance of the Board and shall report its conclusions to the Board.
 The purpose of the annual evaluation is to increase the effectiveness of the Board, not to review an individual director's performance.
-In addition, the Board shall conduct an annual independent self-evaluation to determine whether the Board and its committees are functioning effectively.
+In addition, the Board shall conduct an annual independent self- evaluation to determine whether the Board and its committees are functioning effectively.
 The results of these evaluations will be reviewed and discussed by the Board.

-- B. Formal Evaluation of the Chief Executive Officer.
-The Compensation Committee should submit to the independent directors annually at the close of each fiscal year an evaluation of the Chief Executive Officer.
-After review, amendment and agreement by the independent directors, the evaluation should be communicated to the Chief Executive Officer by the Chairman of the Board.
-The evaluation should be based on objective criteria including performance of the business, accomplishment of long term objectives, development of management, etc. The independent directors' final evaluation will be used by the Compensation Committee when considering and recommending to the Board the compensation of the Chief Executive Officer. - C. Succession Planning.
+B. Formal Evaluation of the Chief Executive Officer.
+The Compensation Committee should submit to the Lead Director and independent directors annually at the close of each fiscal year an evaluation of the Chief Executive Officer.
+After review, amendment and agreement by the independent directors, the evaluation should be communicated to the Chief Executive Officer by the Lead Director.
+The evaluation should be based on objective criteria including performance of the business, accomplishment of long term objectives, development of management, etc. The final evaluation will be used by the Compensation Committee when considering and approving the compensation of the Chief Executive Officer.

+C. Succession Planning.
 The Board will develop and adopt a plan of succession for the Chief Executive Officer in the event of an unexpected occurrence such as death, disability, removal or resignation.
 The Board will review the CEO succession plan at least annually.
+Any potential candidate to replace the CEO should have appropriate skills, experience and characteristics, assessed by the Board in the context of the perceived needs of the Company at the time, which assessment should include issues of diversity (racially, ethnically and gender).
+As such, if and when the Board is conducting a search for a new CEO that will include candidates who are not then Company employees, directors or affiliates, the initial list of candidates from which the new CEO is chosen by the Board will include qualified female and racially/ethnically diverse candidates (and, as such, the Board will instruct any firm asked to furnish such a list to include such candidates).
 As part of the annual officer evaluation process, the Compensation Committee will work with the Chief Executive Officer to develop and maintain a succession plan for the CEO and other officers.
 The Nominating and Corporate Governance Committee will ensure that the Board reviews annually the succession plan of the CEO and the other officers.